 Samantha Critchley obtained medical evidence from a consultant orthopaedic surgeon and a consultant psychiatrist.
 We argued that Peter had lost any chance of a return to work because of the negligence.

-Proceedings were served in May 2006.
+Proceedings were served.
 The defence made some admissions of liability but argued that Peter was contributorily negligent.

 All enquiries are completely free of charge and we will investigate all funding options for you including no win, no fee.